Environment and animals | National Library of Australia (NLA)

 Learning activities

-• What does the animal do when there are no people around?
+• What does the animal do when no people are around?

-• What might this animal be talking about with others of its kind?
+• What might it be communicating with others of its kind?

-• How does it interact with other species?
+• How does it interact with different species?

 Need help?